Distance: 14.6 mi. out and back Elevation gain: 2225 ft

 From the town of Auberry, Power House Rd. is also worth riding.

 For a more extensive discussion of riding the region’s foothill roads, see the Adding Miles section of the Million Dollar Road ride.
-For details on the unpleasantness of Jose Basin Rd., see again the Adding Miles section of the Million Dollar Road ride
+For details on the unpleasantness of Jose Basin Rd., see the Million Dollar Road ride write-up itself.

 Distance: 14.4 mi. out and back Elevation gain: 1324 ft